arjunchainani/InverseMatrixCalculator/README.md

 # InverseMatrixCalculator
-Uses inverse matrices to solve a systems with any number of variables
+Uses inverse matrices to solve a system with any number of variables